-Without further modifying our opinion, we draw attention to Note 1 in the financial report, which indicates that a material uncertainty exists that may cast significant doubt on the Club's ability to continue as a going concern.
+We draw attention to note Note 1 in the financial report, which indicates that the Club incurred net cash outflows from operating activities of \$52,834 during the year ended 31 October 2023.
+As stated in Note 1 these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Club's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.